Disclaimer: Square rocks. I do not. It's like… making a play with someone else's marionettes.

 The man regarded him for a long, apathetic moment, before asking, "Then why are you letting him loose?"

 Demyx sat up straight and spluttered, "I'm not a danger!
 Not to anyone!"

 Hojo, meanwhile, just rolled his eyes.
 "Apparently, chances must be taken.
 Civil rights to be observed, and other such-like things."

 The man shrugged.
-"They want to see what you know," he stated shortly.
-He indicated the pile of clothing by the blond's elbow.
-"Put those on.
+"They want to see what you know."
+He indicated the bundle by the blond's elbow.
+"Those are your clothes.
+Put them on.
 Once you're ready, and have fixed your hair, we leave."

-"You'll be staying at my place until we find you one of your own," he murmured, wrenching at the gearstick.
+"You'll be staying at my place until we find you one of your own," Auron said, wrenching at the gearstick.
 Demyx hesitated, nodded.
 Great.
 Living with some battered old guy.
 Sounded like fun.
-He swore, rules or no rules, if the guy tried to touch him in any way inappropriate, he was going kung-fu on his ass.
+He swore, rules or no rules, if Auron tried to touch him inappropriately, he was going kung-fu on his ass.
 He'd seen enough karate movies in his day to be able to pull it off, he was confident.

 Or, he might get thrown in front of a firing squad out of spite.
-Wow – the options were limitless.